 Why share my story about my recent life challenges?
 Because our stories matter.
 Authenticity matters.
 Mine.
 Yours.
 Why just celebrate a good time.
 Why not celebrate getting through a tough time.
 Let’s celebrate our perseverance!

 A lot of people have dreams in their hearts wanting to come out and play.
-And a lot of people have some kind of hardship going on.
+And a lot of people have personal challenges going on.
 But we can still get up, still, create – still make a difference in this world.
 One small step at a time.
 One word at a time.
 One brush stroke.

 Today, I am grateful for the opportunities coming my way.
 I am blessed.
 I am healed.

-My mission is ever clearer: I want to heal people’s hearts with my art and my words.
+My mission is ever clearer: I want to heal people’s hearts with my art and words.

 What is your mission?
 Do you remember who you wanted to be?